swimmingly/yodrew.github.io/water.md

 - curtain rod (circular, 120cm diameter, made of 30mm OD, black poly pipe, dowel inside ends for smooth joint)
 - curtain (polyester, with 15cm sleeve for rod (as shown) or grommets and rings, 5cm bottom hem with small river rocks inside to weigh it down)
 - **x**=holes in curtain for cords to tie around curtain rod
-- large tub (90L+, from garden supply store, catches everything at the bottom).
-Could also be a large, deep tray or pan
+- large tub (90L+, from garden supply store, catches everything at the bottom.
+Could also be a large, deep tray or pan.)

 Solar water heating method: use clear 4-8L drinking water bottles with rectangles of black plastic sheeting inside to act as elements.
 Have supporter give it to you when hot.
 Or, with dark clothing and sleeping mask on tight, grab it from a sunny spot.